HOW YOUR DIET CAN IMPACT YOUR VEIN HEALTH

 Like fast food establishments, many restaurants are overly generous with sodium, sugar, and unhealthy fats.
 In addition, restaurant portions tend to be larger than the recommended portion size.
 If you decide to eat out, choose grilled menu items, pile on the veggies, and pass on alcoholic drinks or decadent desserts.

 If you struggle with digestive issues, you may want to avoid certain foods like dairy products and red meat.
 These items are known to worsen constipation, which can lead to malfunctioning veins.

 Along with eating the right foods for vein health, proper hydration is essential.
 Drinking enough water helps to thin the blood and keep it moving efficiently throughout your body.
 Water also fends off constipation.
 Dehydration, on the other hand, can cause your blood to thicken and lead to potentially dangerous blood clots.

 The exact amount of water your body requires is determined by your age, weight, activity level, whether you’re pregnant or breastfeeding, and other factors.
-Note that increasing your fiber intake, as recommended for better vein health, can require an increase in hydration, too.
+Note that increasing your fiber intake, as recommended for better vein health, can also require an increase in hydration.

-Many health experts recommend drinking eight 8-ounce glasses of water (64 ounces) each day.
-This is likely a good goal, but you may want to ask your doctor what amount is best for you.
+Many health experts recommend drinking 64 ounces of water each day.
+While this is a good goal, you will want to ask your doctor what amount is best for you.

-Do you have trouble drinking enough water?
-Try some of the following tips:
+If you have trouble drinking enough water, try some of the following tips:

 - Fill a couple of 32-ounce water bottles each morning to drink throughout the day